What Makes a Great Email Marketing Analytics Report

 Let’s say you’ve got a retail client with various email marketing campaigns simultaneously.
 In addition to sending out a newsletter for an online “50% Off All Designer Shoes” coupon, they’ve also sent an e-blast on a seasonal online sale for jewelry and accessories.

 A custom metric will neatly do the trick of consolidating overall campaign performance to understand the total impact of your email marketing efforts.
-It’ll also give you the autonomy to create unique formulas based on your client's needs.
+It’ll also give you the autonomy to create unique formulas based on your client's unique email marketing strategy.

 AgencyAnalytics Custom Metric Feature

-Try your own custom metric formulas on the AgencyAnalytics platform, free for 14 days
+Create your own custom email marketing metric formulas on AgencyAnalytics, free for 14 days.

 4. Create Goals and Annotations to Highlight Important Insights

 For example, say a significant number of email opens happened in a geographic region that wasn’t on your client’s radar.
-Adding an annotation is handy (e.g., recommending that your client explore a new, targeted advertising campaign or create an additional ideal customer profile).
+Adding an annotation to important metrics is handy (e.g., recommending that your email client explore a new, targeted advertising campaign or create an additional ideal customer profile).

 Similarly, perhaps you’ve exceeded your client’s goal of 1,000 downloadable guides in their last email marketing campaign.
 As their trusted marketing agency, you’ll want to highlight this goal visually while recommending a higher target for the upcoming quarter.